Code-Institute-Submissions/patrickpulfer-codeinsitute_usercentric_milestone_project_AprResub/README.md

     <img src="./img/logo_paddy.png" alt="PaddyOS logo" title="PaddyOS" align="right" height="45" />
 </a>

-Note: PaddyOS is a fictional computer operative system.
+Note: PaddyOS is a fictional computer operating system.
 The aim of this project is to promote this software to the end user.

 # Official Website for PaddyOS